Manthan787/slim/_posts/2017-12-22-optimizing-apache-spark.md

 To measure the impact of increasing size of bigger RDD on broadcast join, we keep the size of small RDD constant and vary big RDD.
 Figure 4(a) shows execution times of joins for this experiment in two different scenarios.

 The **first scenario** is when one RDD is small and the other RDD is big marked as squares. `BS:Shuffle` shows the execution time for shuffle RDD join in this scenario for varying sizes of big RDD. `BS:BJ` similarly shows the execution time for broadcast join.
 This is an ideal scenario for a broadcast join.
 Therefore, as the size of the big RDD increases, broadcast join yields better performance.
 This is because, shuffle join has to send more data over network as the size of big RDD increases.
-We observed about $50\%$ of improvement in performance for broadcast join of small RDD to big RDD.
+We observed about 50% of improvement in performance for broadcast join of small RDD to big RDD.

 The **second scenario** is less ideal for broadcast join.
 In this scenario, both RDDs are big and therefore can't be broadcast.
 The execution times for this scenario are marked as triangles in Fig 4(a), where `BB:BJ` means execution times for broadcast join and `BB:Shuffle` means execution times for shuffle joins.
 Here, as the size of big RDD increases, shuffle join yields better performance.
 We believe that this is because of the estimation overhead incurred by the size estimator.
-We observed about $50\%$ of decrease in performance for broadcast join of small RDD to big RDD.
+We observed about 50% of decrease in performance for broadcast join of small RDD to big RDD.

 **Fixed size big RDD**

 To understand the ideal broadcast size for small RDD, we keep big RDD constant and vary the size of small RDD along with broadcast memory threshold.
 We plot the execution time of join operation for different sizes of small RDD.
 Figure 4(b) shows execution times for this set up.
 Here, broadcast join times are marked as triangles and shuffle join times are marked as squares.
-With our local configuration, we observed that once the size of broadcast RDD increases more than $256 mb$, performance gains obtained using broadcast join starts to diminish.
+With our local configuration, we observed that once the size of broadcast RDD increases more than 256 mb, performance gains obtained using broadcast join starts to diminish.

 # Conclusion

 1. Why doesn't Spark perform column pruning on RDD joins?
 We started our project with this simple question.
 We found that for doing any optimization like this Spark needs access to source code and recompile lambdas and/or functions to an optimal code.
 1. We also found Scala compiler plugin could prove to be a very useful Spark companion in optimizing job and with considerable shuffle saves for poorly written jobs.
 Provided appropriate documentations become available for Scala compiler plugin for new developers to get onboarded.
-1. Broadcast Join seems to outperform shuffle join when one RDD is smaller than $256 mb$ in our tests.
+1. Broadcast Join seems to outperform shuffle join when one RDD is smaller than 256 mb in our tests.
 It could prove very useful in case of unknown RDD sizes, when actual RDD size is suspected to be small while writing the job.

 # Future Work